pdoongarwal/Color-Picker/README.md

     - Color is varied By moving the Cursor which vary Red and Green in rgb.
     - For Blue use left and right Keys.
 - For saving Changes Press ENTER key

+###Note

+- Changes aren't permanent when you Refresh the Code.